 - Looking back and admiring how far we’ve come, even though we have a long way to go.

-- Keep getting after it, day in and day out, even if we aren’t seeing much progress.
+- Getting after it, day in and day out, even if we aren’t seeing much progress.

 - Loving the physically and mentally stronger people we have become because of our unfailing dedication.